johnnytisdale/scheduler/README.md

  If the task should be run locally, set this to <code>$false</code>.
 If the task should be run in a session on another computer on your network, enter the name of that computer here.
 In this case, the path you specified is assumed to be relative to the remote computer.

- For example, if <code>path</code> is set to "C:\powershell\task1.ps1" and <code>remote</code> is set to "MyServer", then task1.ps1 is assumed to exist on the C: drive of MyServer, '''NOT''' the computer from which the scheduler is being executed.
+ For example, if <code>path</code> is set to <code>"C:\powershell\task1.ps1"</code> and
+ <code>remote</code> is set to <code>"MyServer"</code>, then task1.ps1 is assumed to exist on
+the C drive of MyServer, **NOT** the computer from which the scheduler is being executed.

  ### time
- If the task should be run hourly, set this to "hourly".
+ If the task should be run hourly, set this to <code>"hourly"</code>.
 If the task should be run only at specific times, set this to an array of values for hours in 24-hour time.
 For example, if you want the task to run at midnight, 7 AM, and 1 PM, set this to <code>@(0, 7, 13)</code>.

  ## Usage
  ```